makinacorpus/convertit/README.rst

 ::

+    ./bin/celery -P solo -A convertit.converters.tasks worker &
-    gunicorn_paster --workers=1 production.ini
+    gunicorn_paster --workers=4 production.ini

-**WARNING!** unoconv is not able to handle multiple conversions in parallel (see https://github.com/dagwieers/unoconv/issues/172) so you could experiment failures if you use multiple gunicorn workers.
+Make sure to run only one celery worker as unoconv cannot handle multiple conversions in parallel.

 Using Docker :